remla25-team1/lib-ml/README.md

 4) Choose the type of tag you want: dated-pre for experimental versions, and semver for production versions.
 5) Click the “Run workflow” button.
 6) When this workflow has been finished, you can go to "Release lib-ml" in the list on the left.
-7) As you can see a workflow has automatically been triggered by the releasing of a new version.
+7) As you can see a workflow has automatically been triggered by the release of a new version.

 ## Install
 - To install the package, execute the following command and fill in latest VERSION from git: